Capitol riot trial opens for Cowboys for Trump founder

 - Donald Trump45th President of the United States

-An elected official from New Mexico has vowed to ride a horse to court on Monday for his trial on charges that he illegally entered the U.S. Capitol grounds on the day a pro-Trump mob disrupted the certification of Joe Biden's presidential election victory.
+WASHINGTON (AP) — An elected official from New Mexico went to trial with a judge — not a jury — set to decide if he is guilty of charges that he illegally entered the U.S. Capitol grounds on the day a pro-Trump mob disrupted the certification of Joe Biden's presidential election victory.

-That's not the only unusual feature of the case against Otero County Commissioner Couy Griffin, whose trial in Washington, D.C., will be the second among the hundreds of people charged with federal crimes related to the Jan.
+U.S. District Judge Trevor McFadden is scheduled to hear attorneys' closing arguments Tuesday for the case against Otero County Commissioner Couy Griffin, whose trial in Washington, D.C., is the second among the hundreds of people charged with federal crimes related to the Jan.
 6, 2021, siege.

+The judge heard testimony Monday from three government witnesses.
+Griffin's lawyer said he doesn't plan to call any defense witnesses.

-Griffin is one of the few riot defendants who isn't accused of entering the Capitol or engaging in any violent or destructive behavior.
+The case against Griffin is unlike most of the Capitol riot prosecutions.
+He is one of the few riot defendants who isn't accused of entering the Capitol or engaging in any violent or destructive behavior.
 He claims he has been selectively prosecuted for his political views.

 Griffin, one of three members of the Otero County Commission in southern New Mexico, is among a handful of riot defendants who either held public office or ran for a government leadership post in the 2 1/2 years before the attack.

-He is among only three riot defendants who have asked for a bench trial, which means a judge, not a jury, will decide his case.
-U.S. District Court Judge Trevor McFadden is scheduled to hear one day of testimony.
+He is among only three riot defendants who have asked for a bench trial, which means a judge will decide his case without a jury.

+Griffin, a 48-year-old former rodeo rider and former pastor, helped found a political committee called Cowboys for Trump.
+He had vowed to arrive at the courthouse on horseback.
+Instead, he showed up Monday as a passenger in a pickup truck that had a horse trailer on the back.

+Griffin is charged with two misdemeanors: entering and remaining in a restricted building or grounds and disorderly and disruptive conduct in a restricted building or grounds.

-Griffin's attorneys, David Smith and Nicholas Smith, say hundreds if not thousands of other people did exactly what Griffin did on Jan.
+Griffin's attorneys say hundreds if not thousands of other people did exactly what Griffin did on Jan.
 6 and haven't been charged with any crimes.

 “The evidence will show that the government selected Griffin for prosecution based on the fact that he gave a speech and led a prayer at the Capitol, that is, selected him based on protected expression,” they wrote.